agu3rra/devsecops-workshop/docs/readme.md

 This is how it ended up like.
 I don't think I'll be using all of it, and since it is within my 200 USD limit I'll go for it.

 ![costs](./assets/costs.png)

+> Fun fact: at the end of the exercise it all amounted to about 1-2 USD in total.

 #### Terraform Plugin issues
 It turns out that using such a dated version of the `azurerm` Terraform plugin became rather problematic.
 3.55.0 (about 10 months old) was the only one not giving me a hard time on macOS.